 The Equine Science program is a two-week intensive program for motivated young adults seeking to explore what it takes to succeed in the horse industry, and in doing so, challenge themselves to become better horsemen and future leaders in the equine profession.

 Each day, students will join a small group of their peers for hands-on practicums and workshops at the university’s Hadley Farm Equine Center.
 UMass faculty, visiting equine professionals, and of course, the horses themselves will all play a role in the learning experience.
 The program will begin with instruction on horse behavior and safety training.
-Students will explore topics in equine veterinary medicine, breeds and conformation, stable and pasture management, nutritional regimes, foaling basics, and equine business concepts.
+Students will explore topics in equine reproduction, stable management, foaling basics, and farrier science.

 - Recognize how the principles of equine behavior, anatomy, nutrition and reproduction are applied to the daily management of an equine facility.

-- Develop their horsemanship skills through daily work with horses and the university trainer.
+- Develop their horsemanship skills through daily work with horses.

 - Explore educational opportunities and career pathways in the equine profession.